Fire engine: Turntable ladder

 A turntable ladder (TL) is an aerial apparatus with a large ladder mounted on a pivot which resembles a turntable, giving it its name.
 The key functions of a turntable ladder are allowing access or egress of firefighters and fire victims at height, providing a high-level water point for firefighting (elevated master stream), and providing a platform from which tasks such as ventilation or overhaul can be executed.

 To increase its length and reach, the ladder is often telescoping.
 Modern telescopic ladders may be hydraulic or pneumatic.
 These mechanical features allow the use of ladders which are longer, sturdier, and more stable.
 They may also have pre-attached hoses or other equipment.

 The pivot can be mounted at the rear of the chassis or in the middle, just behind the cab.
 The latter is sometimes called a "mid-ship" arrangement, and it allows a lower travel height for the truck.

 While the traditional characteristic of a TL was a lack of water pumping or storage, many modern TLs have a water pumping function built in (and some have their own on-board supply reservoir).
 Some may have piping along the ladder to supply water to firefighters at the top of the ladder, and some of these may also have a monitor installed at the top.
 Other appliances may simply have a track-way to securely hold a manually-run hose reel.

 In the United States, turntable ladders with additional functions such as an onboard pump, a water tank, fire hose, aerial ladder and multiple ground ladders, are known as quad or quint engines, indicating the number of functions they perform.

 The highest TL in the world is the Magirus M68L, with a range of 68 m.

 Tiller truck

-In the United States, a tiller truck, also known as a tractor-drawn aerial, tiller ladder, or hook-and-ladder truck, is a specialized turntable ladder mounted on a semi-trailer truck.
+In the United States, a tiller truck, also known as a tractor-drawn aerial (TDA), tiller ladder, or hook-and-ladder truck, is a specialized turntable ladder mounted on a semi-trailer truck.
 Unlike a commercial semi, the trailer and tractor are permanently combined and special tools are required to separate them.
 It has two drivers, with separate steering wheels for front and rear wheels.